mattermost/mattermost-handbook/contributors/onboarding/README.md

 #### Peers

 * You will receive email invitations to share feedback about your new colleague.
-To complete your peer review, log in to Culture Amp > Perfomance > Inbox.
+To complete your peer review, log in to **Culture Amp > Performance > Inbox**.
 Upward feedback may be requested if the new colleague is a people manager.